mmacdonald1/angular-cards/README.md

 cd angular-cards
 npm i
 ```
-Run the file using npm and the project will come up in a new tab on your browser.
+Run the file using the command below and the project will come up in a new tab on your browser.

 ```
 ng serve